 Colorado Springs is a beautiful city, only miles from the famed Pikes Peak sitting atop the Front Range of the Rocky Mountains.
 There are many things to do outdoors as well as it has a decent city life.
 It's a city with 500,000 people in the city and 750,000 people in the metropolitan area.

 The objective of the REU site is to expose bright and motivated undergraduates who want to pursue advanced careers in Computer Science related fields to work on hands-on research projects in theory and practical applications of Machine Learning.
 Students will work with three professors who specialize in specific research areas, but each with a great deal of interest in machine learning.

 $600/week during the summer for full-time research.

 Interns are expected to be full-time.
 Interns are expected to put in at least 8 hours of work per day.
 Research should be your focus during the summer.
 Since we are paying for a lot more than 8 hours of work, interns are expected to focus on doing well on their projects, whatever it takes.

 We will pay each student a small amount of $280/month for food.
 Food Service on campus during the summer is limited, but there are many eating establishments within 15 minutes of walking.
 If you are from out of town, we will house you in the dorms.
 Dorms on campus have excellent views of the Rocky Mountains.
 You will most likely be housed in the Alpine Village.
 We will provide the basics: linens, some pots and pans and utensils.
-We will make arrangements for your travel, although the amount may be limited if your ticket price is very high.
-Local students may recieve a housing allowance also.
+We will make arrangements for your travel, although the amount may be limited.